-If you need medication while traveling in Italy, head to the farmacia (not the drogheria).
+If you need medication while traveling in Italy, head to the farmacia (not the drogheria, which is more of a grocery store).
 The pharmacist may be able to replace your prescription drugs for you if you need more for any reason, even if you don't have the original prescription.
-The exceptions will be opiates, narcotics or other closely regulated medications – these will be difficult to get refilled in Italy.
-The safest course of action is to bring your original prescription, the bottle or container with your name on it and, for tightly controlled substances, a note from your doctor saying that you require these medications.
+The exceptions will be opiates, narcotics or other closely regulated medications—these will be difficult to get refilled in Italy.
+The safest course of action is to bring your original prescription, the bottle or container with your name on it, and, for tightly controlled substances, a note from your doctor saying that you require these medications.

-While you're likely to find that your prescription drugs cost less in Italy than in the United States, some over the counter medications may cost more -- as much as $1 per pill for ibuprofen.
+While you're likely to find that your prescription drugs cost less in Italy than in the United States, some over-the-counter medications may cost more—as much as $1 per pill for ibuprofen, for instance.
 You might want to bring these with you especially if there is a particular brand that you prefer.
 Other medications, like aspirin, will usually be about the same cost as in the United States.

 More than Just Meds